poldham/accession/README.md

 This code runs a function in R `get_entities()` by calling a python script in `inst/label_script.py` that writes the results to a csv file.
-Note that you must have a python environment containing the model attached to your RStudio environment (Set in Project Options or GLobal Options to set the path).
+Note that you must have a python environment containing the model attached to your RStudio environment (Set the path in Project Options or Global Options).

 ``` r
 large <- get_entities(path = "assets/accession_ref_all_id.csv", model = "en_accession_ruler", dest = "results/accession_ref_all_id_results.csv")